Request a hazardous waste pickup by using the Hazardous Waste feature in BioRAFT:

 - Physical State: Solid or Liquid

-Time Limits: Hazardous waste accumulation containers can be used for up to 9 months after the start of the accumulation date written on hazardous waste labels..
-Hazardous waste must be sent to or picked up by EHS after no longer than 9 months.
+Time Limits: Chemical hazardous waste accumulation containers can be used for up to 9 months after the start of the accumulation date written on chemical hazardous waste labels.
+Chemical hazardous waste must be given to EHS after no longer than 9 months (or 3 days after the quantity limit has been reached).

-Quantity Limits: SAA’s cannot contain more than 55 gallons of hazardous waste liquids or 500 pounds of hazardous wastes solids.
+Quantity Limits: SAA’s cannot contain more than 55 gallons of chemical hazardous waste liquids or 500 pounds of chemical hazardous wastes solids, or 1 L or 1 kg of acutely hazardous chemical hazardous waste.

 - Flammables and Oxidizers